GEODE-project/perdido-geoparsing-notebook/README.md

 - Display custom geotagging results (PERDIDO TEI-XML) with the [displaCy Named Entity Visualizer](https://spacy.io/usage/visualizers)
 - Display geocoding results on a map

 ## Open the notebook

 You can open this notebook in an executable environment with [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ludovicmoncla/perdido-geoparsing-notebook/master?filepath=GeoparsingEncyclopedie.ipynb)

+## Acknowledgement

+Data courtesy the [ARTFL Encyclopédie Project](https://artfl-project.uchicago.edu/), University of Chicago.

+The authors are grateful to the [ASLAN project](https://aslan.universite-lyon.fr/) (ANR-10-LABX-0081) of Université de Lyon, for its financial support within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) of the French government operated by the National Research Agency (ANR).